Why It Exists

 When Not to Use Redis

-- Need full ACID transactions with joins
+- You need full ACID transactions with joins

-- Primary long-term storage for critical data
+- Primary long-term storage for data you cannot lose

 - Complex relational queries